 The Claimant and Respondent may choose an Advisor to provide guidance throughout the Grievance Procedures outlined in this Policy.
 The Advisor may attend any meeting with their party as it related to the Grievance Procedures.
-The role of the Advisor is distinguished from the Support Person due to duties performed at the Hearing.
-Advisors are tasked with conducting questioning or cross examination of any witness or party.
-Parties will not be permitted to cross examine the opposing party directly.
 To serve as an Advisor, the individual will be required to complete a form consenting to their agreement to the scope of their participation prior to serving as an Advisor.
+The Advisor may not speak on behalf of the party or otherwise disrupt any interviews or hearing proceedings.